TET2 c.2355del, p.His786MetfsTer27

 PM4 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PM4 is: "Protein length changes due to in-frame deletions/insertions or stop-loss variants".
-The evidence for this variant shows: it is a frameshift leading to early stop, not an in-frame alteration.
+The evidence for this variant shows: it is a frameshift leading to early truncation rather than an in-frame change.
 Therefore, this criterion is not applied.

 PM5